hiviah/dns-scraper/README.md

     psql dns_scraper < sql/001_create_tables.sql

-Make sure your user in DB has enough connections allowed - the scanner requires one DB connection per thread.
+Copy `dns_scraper.config.sample` to `dns_scraper.config`, set username/pass to DB.

-Copy dns_scraper.config.sample to dns_scraper.config, set username/pass to DB.
+Make sure your user in DB has enough connections allowed.
+Usually the single storage thread in sample config is enough (there is one DB connection per storage thread).

 ## Running scanner